khadas/khadas_docs/linux/source/vim1/FenixScript.md

 $ make
 ```

 **Tip:** If this is your first time building an image, the script will check your host's environment and install some essential packages.
-In addition, repositories (U-boot, Linux) will be cloned automatically from the Khadas GitHub.
+In addition, repositories (U-Boot, Linux) will be cloned automatically from the Khadas GitHub.

 ### Build U-Boot
 ```